WintermuteZer0/WintermuteZer0.github.io/_posts/2020-07-10-NightmareSeries_Stack_Smashing_01.md

 Given we have symbols, we can take a look at the main functions simply by dumping the disassembly in GDB:
 ![](/assets/images/stacksmashing01_nightmare_04_csaw_boi/main_dump.png)

-It's can be observed that the following is occurring:
+It can be observed that the following is occurring:
  - Basic function prologue
  - Stack variable setup
- - Syscall to 'puts'
+ - Function call to 'puts'
- - Syscall to 'read'
+ - Function call to to 'read'
  - Resultant jump locations both land at 'run_cmd' function with different inputs
  - Epilogue and exit